aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 3. Install the following packages `aws-neuron-dkms aws-neuron-runtime-base aws-neuron-runtime aws-neuron-tools`.
 Refer to the [Neuron installation guide](../neuron-install-guide.md) for details.

 ## Step 2: Configure Neuron-RTD
-You can choose your Neuron-RTD mode, either select to run a single instance of the Neuron runtime, or mutiple instances which may be desired to provide your application capabilities like isolation or load balancing.
+You can choose your Neuron-RTD mode, either select to run a single instance of the Neuron runtime, or multiple instances which may be desired to provide your application capabilities like isolation or load balancing.

 ### Single Neuron-RTD